pepkit/looper/docs/pipeline-interface-specification.md

 ### compute (RECOMMENDED)

 The compute section of the pipeline interface provides a way to set compute settings at the pipeline level.
 These variables can then be accessed in the command template.
 They can also be overridden by values in the PEP config, or on the command line.
-See the `compute` namespace under `command_template` above for details.
-One special attribute under `compute` is `size_dependent_variables`:
+See the [looper variable namespaces](variable-namespaces.md) for details.

+There are two reserved attributes under  `compute` with specialized behavior: `size_dependent_variables` and `dynamic_variables_command_template`, which we'll now describe in detail.

 #### size_dependent_variables

-Under `size_dependent_variables` you can specify a relative path to a tsv file defining variables that are modulated based on the total input file size for the run.
-This can be used to add any variables, but is typically used to add memory, CPU, and clock time to request, modulated by input file size.
+The `size_dependent_variables`  section lets you specify variables with values that are modulated based on the total input file size for the run.
+This is typically used to add variables for memory, CPU, and clock time to request, if they depend on the input file size.
+Specify variables by providing a relative path to a `.tsv` file that defines the variables as columns, with input sizes as rows.

-Example:
+The pipeline interface simply points to a `tsv` file:

 ```
 sample_pipeline: